Avoiding Trouble: Ethics and Safety

-In health care, an ethical misconduct complaint, safety violation/citation or lawsuit is not always a result of a practitioner's intentionally bad behavior or lapse of judgment.
-Experienced and careful AOM practitioners routinely find themselves facing the prospect of damaging professional disciplinary actions, safety violations and/or litigation because they simply failed to receive proper training and utilize effective risk management strategies to maintain a lawful, ethical and safe practice.
-This program will begin with a detailed overview of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) revised (effective 1/1/2016) Code of Ethics, Grounds for Professional Discipline and Procedures for Upholding Professional Conduct.
-From there, analysis will be conducted of the relevant state codes, laws and regulations impacting an AOM practice.
-Attendees will learn the common ethical, safety and legal pitfalls from real AOM cases throughout the country and effective risk management, safety and problem prevention strategies from an expert attorney with decades of experience in the field of AOM.
+In health care, complaints and lawsuits are not always the result of intentional bad behavior or a lapse of judgment.
+Sometimes, experienced TEAM (Traditional East Asian Medicine) practitioners find themselves facing the prospect of damaging disciplinary actions or litigation because of a lack of proper training or a failure to utilize effective risk management strategies.
+In this class, we will consider the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) Code of Ethics, Grounds for Professional Discipline and Procedures for Upholding Professional Conduct.
+Then, we will analyze relevant state codes, laws and regulations impacting TEAM practice.
+Attendees will learn common ethical, safety and legal pitfalls from real TEAM cases.
+As important will be learning effective risk management, safety and problem prevention strategies from an expert attorney with decades of experience in TEAM.

 Presenter: Michael Taromina, Esq. is the Chair of the NCCAOM’s Professional Ethics and Disciplinary Committee and co-author of the Code of Ethics, Grounds for Discipline and Procedures for Upholding Professional Conduct.
 He has an extensive background of legal representation, education and advocacy for Acupuncture and Oriental Medicine throughout the country.

 All proceeds will go to benefit the Center for Integrated Care

 Date & Time: Wednesday, July 10th, 2019 5-9:00 pm